 Tuesday, June 2, 2020, was a Pennsylvania Primary Election Day.
-Nineteen years ago, I was on the ballot -- in Pittsburgh running for MAYOR.
+Some 20 years ago, I was on the ballot -- in Pittsburgh running for MAYOR.

 My running mate, the guy who won that primary, used to repeat a line, "Pittsburgh has a dirty little secret."
 He would then go on and talk about the poor race relations in the city.